 - 6.3 Updated Traffic Modelling has been undertaken in 2018 which has identified that 50% of future traffic growth is associated with new development sites in the LDP2.
-The contribution level is therefore calculated on the basis of 50% of the total costs (£99.9m), the remainder (£99.9m) being sought through other - 6.4 The Transport Infrastructure contributions collected through this mechanism will only be used for the identified packages outlined in Paragraph 6.2.
+The contribution level is therefore calculated on the basis of 50% of the total costs (£99.9m), the remainder (£99.9m) being sought through other mechanisms. - 6.4 The Transport Infrastructure contributions collected through this mechanism will only be used for the identified packages outlined in Paragraph 6.2.
 This contribution shall be considered as being additional to any other cumulative or site-specific transport contribution required in relation to the development.
 Following appropriate assessment, proportionate contributions or mitigation will be sought for work to the strategic transport network at the A9 Broxden junction.
 Early discussions are recommended to establish specific requirements.
 Proportionate contributions or mitigation may also be sought for rail infrastructure, the Inveralmond junction or the Perth Park and Ride Schemes. - 6.5 Following appropriate assessment, proportionate contributions or mitigation will be sought toward the infrastructure to be delivered by Perth & Kinross Council at LDP2 Site MU70 (Perth West), including an A9 underpass to address site severance.
-Early dDiscussions with the planning authority, prior to the submission of any planning application, are strongly recommended to establish specific requirements, and will apply to from landowners/developers within MU70.

-6.6 Principles of the Guidance
+Early discussions are recommended to establish specific requirements from landowners/developers within MU70. - 6.6 Principles of the Guidance